alina1021/facial_expression_transfer/README.md

   <img src='images/model_graph.png' width='1024'/>
 </p>

-Here are now some results for the discriminator (left) and generator (right) loss functions as a function of step number at epoch 200 when using 400 frame.
+Here are now some results for the discriminator (left) and generator (right) loss functions as a function of step number at epoch 200 when using 400 frames.
 Note the learning process for both the discriminator and generator was quite noisy and it gets better after more steps.
 <p align='center'>
   <img src='images/discriminator_loss_1.png' width='400'/>
   <img src='images/generator_loss_GAN.png' width='400'/>